vibe-project/vibe-project.github.io/documentation/0.1.0-SNAPSHOT/index.md

 ### To write wes application

-Place the wes, `wes-${version}.jar` to classpath including its dependent jars.
-However, you should have to test your wes application so see how to run wes application as well.

-#### Type

-The wes gives you `HttpExchange` and `WebSocket` written in event-driven style wherever you want.
-All you need to write wes application is to call their methods and to register actions to them.
+Writing wes application is to handle `HttpExchange` and `WebSocket` given by bridge, to call method and to register action.
 The followings are brief review of them.
 For the details, see [JavaDoc]({{ site.baseurl }}/documentation/0.1.0-SNAPSHOT/apidocs/).

 ##### `ServerHttpExchange`